laurieKell/COM/README.md

 # Catch-only Models

+## Tasks

+Develop a reference dataset from the RAM legacy DB for a set of stocks where time series of stock status, catch and MSY and virgin biomass reference points are known.
+Develop priors for the production function, i.e. r, K, and shape.
+Develop depletion priors.
+Run SRA+ (or equivalent model framework) to create a reference ”best case” assessment for the RAM database using catch and a perfect index of abundance.
+Conduct a Value-of-Information analysis by running SRA+ (or equivalent model framework) using different approaches for deriving priors for i) depletion, ii) r, iii) K, iv) shape of the production function and data availability and quality for indices of abundance and catch
+Evaluate the ability of the different approaches to i) estimate current stock status relative to FMSY, BMSY and K, and ii) trends in abundance.

+## Rationale

 Catch-only models have been the focus of much recent research into data-poor stock assessment methods.
 A reason for this is because they are useful for providing summaries of the state of fisheries on both a regional and global scale.
 However, results are highly sensitive to the choice of priors for initial and final depletion.
 Therefore there are multiple implementattions of catch-only models with different heuristic to generate depletion priors.
 There is therefore a need for model validation to increases confidence in the outputs of these models and to identify model limitations that should be addressed in future research.